manuelarturosantana/ParabolicOptimalTransport/README.md

 stability analysis from the paper, and should be able to handle any two smoth functions bounded way from zero that are given, and even most piecewise functions that are bounded away from zero.
-If there are questions about the code or the paper feel free to email me at manuelarturosantana@gmail.com
+If there are questions about the code or the paper feel free to email me at thanks! manuelarturosantana@gmail.com